Array#pop

 Performance Notes

-Only when the array’s size drops below a certain threshold relative to its capacity might Ruby release the excess memory — but this does not affect the O(1) removal time for individual calls.
+Only when the collection’s size drops below a certain threshold relative to its capacity might Ruby release the excess memory — but this does not affect the O(1) removal time for individual calls.

 This makes pop extremely efficient for stack-like usage patterns.
-Unlike operations near the beginning of an array (which require shifting all remaining elements), removing from the end is a constant-time operation.
+Unlike operations near the beginning of a sequence (which require shifting all remaining elements), removing from the end is a constant-time operation.

 See Also